What Internet Speed is Right for Me?

 While everyone thinks they need the fastest internet speed available to them, that’s not necessarily true.
 Plus, the faster the internet, the higher cost.
 You don’t necessarily need to pay top dollar for the swiftest internet speed if your needs don’t actually demand it.

 To consider what internet speed is right for you, you must take into account bandwidth.
 Bandwidth is the maximum rate at which you can download data from the internet onto your computer or device.
 The larger your bandwidth is, the more data you can download at a time.
 Bandwidth is measured in bits per second.
 One byte equals 8 bits, so if you have a 1 megabit-per-second internet connection, a 1MB file would take eight seconds to download.
+First of all you’ll need a long range wifi router 2020 for big house if you want your internet to be fast and stable.

 Your internet bandwidth is shared among all the devices using your internet.
 If you have multiple people with multiple devices all sharing the internet, you need enough bandwidth to accommodate everyone.
 If one person is streaming a video while another person is downloading a video game, you don’t want your internet to cut out.